kubedb/docs/docs/guides/postgres/branch/customization/index.md

 Each field is independent — apply only the ones you need, or combine several in a single `Branch`.
 The sections below are written as one continuous session, though, run in order against the `sample-postgres` source left behind by the walkthrough.
 That source starts at **1001 rows**, and the scheduled-refresh section adds one more, so the counts you see grow as you go; each section states the number it expects.

+Every field on this page also applies to a branch on a different Kubernetes cluster — see [Cross-Cluster Branching](/docs/guides/postgres/branch/cross-cluster/index.md) for what else that needs.

 ## Before You Begin

 Everything here assumes the setup from the [same-cluster walkthrough](/docs/guides/postgres/branch/same-cluster/index.md): the KubeDB Courier operator installed, a CSI driver with volume-snapshot support, and the `sample-postgres` source database seeded in the `demo` namespace.
 Start there if you have not already.